Key takeaways

 Credit unions offer small-dollar unsecured loans with flexible requirements.
 They consider your entire financial picture and history as a member rather than focusing on your score.
 As community-based financial institutions, they are less interested in profit, and so cap their APRs at 18%.

-Some federal credit unions offer payday alternative loans (PALs) for $200 up to $1,000.
-PALs do not require a credit check, but ask for proof of income.
-The APR is capped at 28% and the application fee at $20.
-PALs are repaid over a few months, making them much more affordable.
+Some federal credit unions offer payday alternative loans (PALs) for $200 up to $2,000.
+PALs do not typically require a credit check, but ask for proof of income to ensure you can afford the loan.
+Federal credit unions cap the APR at 28% and the application fee at $20 to make them affordable.
+You repay PALs in installments over a few months to one year.

 Frequently asked questions

-2. How do you get a loan without a co-signer and no credit?
+2. How can you get a loan when no one will approve you?

-3. How to get a loan with bad credit and no credit check?
+3. How to get a loan with less than ideal credit and flexible credit evaluation?

-Consider lenders that do not conduct a hard inquiry, like payday lenders or cash advance apps.
+Consider lenders that do not conduct a hard inquiry, like earned wage access apps.
 Another option is to apply for a payday alternative loan (PAL) from a federal credit union.
 PALs are designed for borrowers with poor scores and offer better terms.

 4. What is the easiest loan to get with no credit?

-The easiest loan to get is a payday loan.
+The easiest loan to get is a short-term loan due on your next payday.
 You often only need proof of income and an ID.

 Bottom line

-No credit check loans give you fast cash no matter your score, but be careful.
+No credit check loans give you access funds to meet urgent needs, no matter your score, but be careful.
 The easier the loan is to get, the more it costs.

 Before you borrow, take the time to improve your score.
 Even a slight boost can save you hundreds or even thousands of dollars in interest and fees.